 If being environmentally conscious isn´t enough of a reason for you to think about passive solar design in your home, then rising energy prices might be.
 Designing your home to get optimal use of sun, air, shade and insulation is easy to do and practical to live with.
 It is really quite simple- you want to maximise south facing living areas (north facing if the property is in the southern hemisphere) that allow maximum sunlight in winter, but include an eave or awning to block the heat from entering your home in the warmer months when the sun is hottest and highest.

 West windows should have good shading to block the sun from the outside, especially in summer months when the western sun can easily overwhelm and overheat.
-Ensuring that you have good insulation and cross ventilation is also important.
+Ensuring that you have good insulation and cross ventilation is also important to help keep the ambient temperature naturally comfortable.
 These ideas can really help keep your energy bill low, but also help to make living easier on a day-to-day basis.
 You can read more detail in our previous blog on sustainable homes.

 Prioritising layout elements

-With all these fantastic ideas you could have your dream home.
+Applying some of these clever ideas will help improve the design and use of your future home.
 However, budget or space might not always allow for all these elements.
-In the circumstances it´s important to think about your lifestyle, or those of whom will occupy the home, to decide which to prioritise.
+So it´s important to think about your lifestyle, or those of whom will occupy the home, to decide which to prioritise.
 But at the very least, a nice kitchen and living area space with access to the outdoors are essential elements- ideally with as many of the above concepts incorporated as possible.
 If you are considering building or reforming in or around Marbella, we´d love to hear from you to see how we can help you.